mahdiidarabi/ctf-buidl-guidl/README.md

 In Solidity msg.sender is the account calling a function and tx.origin is the account (externally owned account) that initiated the transaction (or function call).

-If a user send a transaction (like a function call) with their wallet then msg.sender = tx.origin. but if a user call a function from contract_1 and in that function, there was a call to another contract (like contract_2), in contract_2, msg.sender would be contract_1, and tx.origin would be the user address.
+If a user send a transaction (like a function call) with their wallet then msg.sender = tx.origin. but if a user call a function from contract_1 and in that function, there was a call to another contract (like contract_2), in the function of contract_2, msg.sender would be contract_1, and tx.origin would be the user address.
 (ax)

 So you only need to have a contract to call the target contract.
 A simple contract is created for this purpose can be found at contracts/CtfChallenge2.sol file.